LITS Resource Center

 The collections of the Hamilton College Libraries have been developed and maintained across two centuries to support teaching and learning at Hamilton.
 The Libraries continue to develop our collection of diverse resources reflecting our curriculum and student body.
 Strategies to acquire and maintain these resources necessarily have evolved as well; we are continually adopting new acquisition models to provide the most economical access to needed research materials.
 The Hamilton Libraries collect, organize, preserve and provide access to materials in a variety of formats.

 The Libraries acquire material through purchase, subscription, or “just in time” models such as pay-per-view.
 Librarians use strategies that provide for the anticipated needs of patrons; faculty are encouraged to submit requests for new or previously published materials that will support curricular needs.
+Please indicate your preference for physical (print) or electronic.
 The Library accepts gifts within the limitations of our collection policy and our space considerations.